slevithan/regex/README.md

 Yes, `regex` supports adding your own extensions.
 There are two methods for this:

 1. **Alternative constructors:** If you want `regex` to use a `RegExp` subclass or other constructor, you can do so by modifying `this`: `` regex.bind(RegExpSubclass)`…` ``.
 The constructor is expected to accept two arguments (the pattern and flags) and return a `RegExp` instance.
 2. **Postprocessors:** `regex` can be called with an options object that includes an array of postprocessor functions.
 Ex: `` regex({flags: 'g', postprocessors: [myExtension]})`…` ``.
-Postprocessors are called in order after applying emulated flags and interpolation, but prior to passing the resulting pattern to the `RegExp` (or alternative) constructor.
+Postprocessors are called in order after applying emulated flags and interpolation.
 They're called with two arguments (the pattern and flags) and are expected to return an updated pattern string.
+The final result is provided to the `RegExp` (or alternative) constructor.

-You can make extensions easier to use by wrapping the use of these features in a function or template tag.
-For an example of using all of these features, see extension [`regex-recursion`](https://github.com/slevithan/regex-recursion).
+You can make extensions easier to use by wrapping the use of these features in your own function or template tag.
+See extension [`regex-recursion`](https://github.com/slevithan/regex-recursion) for an example of using all of these features.
 For a much simpler example of a postprocessor, see `regex`'s built-in `rakePostprocessor`.
 </details>

 ## 🏷️ About